omeka-s-modules/Exports/README.md

 within one ZIP file.
 The download link is available by clicking on the "Download" icon in the export row, or in the "Details" sidebar.

-This module comes with two exporters:
+This module comes with one exporter:

-- Resources CSV: Export a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file containing data about selected resources
-- Resources JSON-LD: Export a [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD) file containing data about selected resources
+- Resources: Export a file containing data about selected resources ([CSV](https://en.wikipedia.org/wiki/Comma-separated_values) or [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD))

 The exports browse page contains paginated data about all exports.
 Each row contains icons that do certain things when clicked:

-- "Details": View the details sidebar, which contains detailed information about the export
+- "Download": Download the export ZIP file, available once the export job is complete
 - "Re-export": Open the export form, populated with the specific configuration options
-- "Download": Download the export ZIP file, available once the export job is complete
 - "Delete": Delete the export resouce, the export ZIP file, and any leftover server artifacts
+- "Details": View the details sidebar, which contains detailed information about the export

 ## For developers